Team Norms

 - Code for each task and spike must be peer-reviewed and pass tests before merging into the

-branch of code. - Always push working code, if you break the pipeline/build then fix it.
+main/masterbranch of code. - Always push working code, if you break the pipeline/build then fix it.

 - Make granular and small commits, per feature or per bug fix.

-- Provide descriptive commit messages.
+- Provide descriptive single-line commit messages.

 - Write self documenting code.
 Use descriptive variable and function names.
 Avoid unnecessary name shortening.